Erink8/belly-button-challenge/readme.md

 Display each key-value pair from the metadata JSON object somewhere on the page.

 Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.
 Ensure that your repository has regular commits and a thorough README.md file

+Note: parts of the JS code were completed with support from workplace peers and Stack Overflow